 One such man is Roger Sanderson, a retired English lecturer, who wrote the Commando comic series, where after he started writing romance novels with his wife – written under her name.
 He became so good at it that he pursued this writing genre by himself.
 He wrote more than 40 Mills & Boon novels and has also written for various publishers, such as STAR and Hale, and is currently writing for Accent as Gill Sanderson and for Desert Breeze under his own name.

-3 President Benjamin Franklin a.k.a.
+3 Benjamin Franklin a.k.a.
 Mrs. Silence Dogood and others

 When young James Franklin started a journal with the goal to criticize the Massachusetts colonial government and religious establishment, he couldn’t foresee that he would be stood up by his little bro, Ben.
 Fourteen letters by a minister’s widow, called Silence Dogood, became quite a hit and wasn’t exactly what James and his band of Couranteers or Hell-Fire Club had in mind.
 When admitting that he wrote the letters, Benjamin Franklin was accused of vanity by his brother.

 His brother’s critique didn’t prevent Benjamin Franklin from writing under pen names though.
-The man who would later become the president of the United States of America, wrote letters as both men and women throughout his life, but it was his female personas – Martha Careful, Busy Body, Alice Addertongue and Polly Baker – with whom women could relate, giving them a voice and fighting their causes.
+The man who would later help draft the Declaration of Independence of the United States of America, wrote letters as both men and women throughout his life, but it was his female personas – Martha Careful, Busy Body, Alice Addertongue and Polly Baker – with whom women could relate, giving them a voice and fighting their causes.
 Indeed, a man ahead of his time in the eighteenth century!

 2 Dean Koontz a.k.a.
 Deanna Dwyer and Leigh Nichols